ClarisseNicole8/ClarisseNicole8/README.md

-## Hi! 👋 I am Clarisse, your future Full-Stack Software Developer. 👩‍💻
+## Hi! 👋
+I'm Clarisse, your future Full-Stack Software Developer. 👩‍💻
 _________________________________________

 I am an enthusiastic Full-Stack Developer with a love for problem-solving and improving the efficiency of processes.